 - Lots of albums are in mp3 format (not wav)

 M4a’s are supposed to be of higher quality than Mp3’s.
 I’m not sure if that’s a fact or not as I’ve never compared the same audio recording in both formats.
 In all honesty, it really doesn’t matter as long as the audio file sounds good.

 That’s what really matters these days – If the format sounds good/good enough.

 New Spectrum Analyzer (EQ/Analyzer)

-It’s a must have for mixing, production and sound design.
-In order to obtain good sound you must be able to control and manipulate frequencies.
+It’s a must-have for mixing, production, and sound design.
+In order to obtain a good sound you must be able to control and manipulate frequencies.
 Most of us Reason Users were able to get by using: